Cancer immunotherapy: Dendritic cell therapy

 Dendritic cell therapy provokes anti-tumor responses by causing dendritic cells to present tumor antigens to lymphocytes, which activates them, priming them to kill other cells that present the antigen.
 Dendritic cells are antigen-presenting cells (APCs) in the mammalian immune system.
-In cancer treatment they aid cancer antigen targeting.
+In cancer treatment, they aid cancer antigen targeting.
 The only approved cellular cancer therapy based on dendritic cells is sipuleucel-T.

-One method of inducing dendritic cells to present tumor antigens is by vaccination with autologous tumor lysates or short peptides (small parts of protein that correspond to the protein antigens on cancer cells).
+One method of inducing dendritic cells to present tumor antigens is by vaccination with autologous tumor lysates or short peptides (small parts of the protein that correspond to the protein antigens on cancer cells).
 These peptides are often given in combination with adjuvants (highly immunogenic substances) to increase the immune and anti-tumor responses.
-Other adjuvants include proteins or other chemicals that attract and/or activate dendritic cells, such as granulocyte macrophage colony-stimulating factor (GM-CSF).
-The most common source of antigens used for dendritic cell vaccine in glioblastoma (GBM) as an aggressive brain tumor were whole tumor lysate, CMV antigen RNA and tumor-associated peptides like EGFRvIII.
+Other adjuvants include proteins or other chemicals that attract and/or activate dendritic cells, such as granulocyte-macrophage colony-stimulating factor (GM-CSF).
+The most common sources of antigens used for dendritic cell vaccine in glioblastoma (GBM) as an aggressive brain tumor were whole tumor lysate, CMV antigen RNA and tumor-associated peptides like EGFRvIII.

 Dendritic cells can also be activated in vivo by making tumor cells express GM-CSF.
 This can be achieved by either genetically engineering tumor cells to produce GM-CSF or by infecting tumor cells with an oncolytic virus that expresses GM-CSF.

 Another strategy is to remove dendritic cells from the blood of a patient and activate them outside the body.
-The dendritic cells are activated in the presence of tumor antigens, which may be a single tumor-specific peptide/protein or a tumor cell lysate (a solution of broken down tumor cells).
+The dendritic cells are activated in the presence of tumor antigens, which may be a single tumor-specific peptide/protein or a tumor cell lysate (a solution of broken-down tumor cells).
 These cells (with optional adjuvants) are infused and provoke an immune response.

 Dendritic cell therapies include the use of antibodies that bind to receptors on the surface of dendritic cells.
 Antigens can be added to the antibody and can induce the dendritic cells to mature and provide immunity to the tumor.
 Dendritic cell receptors such as TLR3, TLR7, TLR8 or CD40 have been used as antibody targets.
 Dendritic cell-NK cell interface also has an important role in immunotherapy.
 The design of new dendritic cell-based vaccination strategies should also encompass NK cell-stimulating potency.
 It is critical to systematically incorporate NK cells monitoring as an outcome in antitumor DC-based clinical trials.